Nyholm/workshop-state-machines/Readme.md

 After competing this exercise, we can use the same state machine object for multiple different traffic light objects.

 Hint: You might need to create an interface.
+Example `StateAwareInterface`.

 Note: You do not need to bother with actually storing any object in a database.